Kinangop, Kenya · Founded on a Promise · Est. 2026

 The Blueprint

-RIST will be built in three deliberate phases.
+RIST is built in three deliberate phases.
 The land is already owned.
 Phase One begins the moment founding funding is secured.

 Phase One